 2012: Time Out have a good post on this plaque.

 The plaque is in the passage-way to the left of building.
 Some good information about this plaque and the location at Unique Places.

-The paintwork on the whole ground floor of this building has an aged quality which is either deliberate or evidence of centuries of painting without sufficient preparation.
+The paintwork on the whole ground floor of this building, the oldest wine shop in London, has an aged quality which is either deliberate or evidence of centuries of painting without sufficient preparation.
 We visited again in July 2012 to see a team of painters working on the frontage, applying yet another layer.

 2013: We read that another plaque has been presented, of similar shape to the original and reading: "Legation of the Republic of Texas: From 1836-45, the Republic of Texas and Great Britain pursued diplomatic and military relations.
 Texas opened a legation on this site in 1842.
 Great Britain opened a consulate in Houston.”
 2014 - we looked round but could not see it - perhaps it's been erected inside the building.